top of page

 Supported by Rabinovich foundation, SVT, Keshet Makers space (NM)

-It asks: Where does the body end, and the territory begin?
-In conflict, is the body still ours—or does it become a vessel for forces beyond itself?
+In conflict, is the body still ours or does it become a vessel for forces beyond itself

-Stillness becomes resistance.
+Stillness as resistance.

 Choreography: Maya Schwartz